Pahlavi scripts: Psalter Pahlavi

 Psalter Pahlavi derives its name from the so-called "Pahlavi Psalter", a 6th- or 7th-century translation of a Syriac book of psalms.
 This text, which was found at Bulayiq near Turpan in northwest China, is the earliest evidence of literary composition in Pahlavi, dating to the 6th or 7th century AD.
 The extant manuscript dates no earlier than the mid-6th century since the translation reflects liturgical additions to the Syriac original by Mar Aba I, who was Patriarch of the Church of the East c.
 540–552.
 Its use is peculiar to Christians in Iran, given its use in a fragmentary manuscript of the Psalms of David.

 The script of the psalms has altogether 18 graphemes, 5 more than Book Pahlavi and one less than Inscriptional Pahlavi.
 As in Book Pahlavi, letters are connected to each other.
-The only other surviving source of Psalter Pahlavi are the inscriptions on a bronze processional cross found at Herat, in present-day Afghanistan.
+The only other surviving source of Psalter Pahlavi is the inscriptions on a bronze processional cross found at Herat, in present-day Afghanistan.
 Due to the dearth of comparable material, some words and phrases in both sources remain undeciphered.

 Of the 18 characters, 9 connect in all four traditional abjad positions, while 9 connect only on their right or are isolated.
 Numbers are built from units of 1, 2, 3, 4, 10, 20, and 100.
 The numbers 10 and 20 join on both sides, but the numbers 1, 2, 3, and 4 only join on the right, and if they are followed by an additional digit, they lose their tail, which is visually evident in their isolated forms.
 There are 12 encoded punctuation characters, and many are similar to those found in Syriac.
 The section marks are written in half-red and half-black, and several documents have entire sections in both black and red, as a means of distinction.